 The American Metropoliate would eventually become the Orthodox Church in America (OCA), but this did not occur until 1967.
 If one understands that secular Western thought is rooted in the mysteries that illuminized Masonry espouses, then the nature of the OCA becomes clear in the following quote.
 This is from the preface of The Northern Thebaid, published by the monks of the Fr.
 Herman Brotherhood monastery in Colorado.
 There, Fr.
 Seraphim writes:

-He was referring to a, “new breed of scholars” that had taken root in America, derived,
+He was referring to a, “new breed of scholars” that had taken root in America, derived, he says,

 from the so-called ‘Parisian’ school of Orthodox thought, composed mostly of members of the Russian intelligentsia.
 While in Russia, some of these people had helped pave the way for the Revolution.
 [But] seeing the horrors this would bring, they had repented … fled the country [and] formed an emigre community in Paris, and in their philosophy attempted to return to their cultural and religious heritage.
 When they came to Orthodoxy, however, it was largely to an Orthodoxy of their own devising.
 They looked down their noses at the ‘popular piety’ of the ‘masses,’ which they felt they had to refine … .
 (Ibid. p.465)